How We Fight Hunger

 - Active Coordination: A Food Hub needs to be able to coordinate supply chain logistics through a sophisticated inventory system, allowing both producers and consumers easy use.

 - Permanent Facilities: Food Hub must provide the space and equipment for food to be safely stored, lightly processed, packed, palletized, and possibly sold under a regional hub label.

 - Community Space: A Food Hub should also serve as a terminus for wholesale and retail distribution of foods, provide space for the provision of health and social services, and possibly offer other serviced including community kitchen space and office space for health and human service providers.

 Despite being an agricultural center, neither Western nor Central New York has a true Food Hub.
 Foodlink is well positioned to use its already existing assets and resources to be the Food Hub here.
-We will use our assets and strong partnerships with farmers to gather and distribute product throughout our 10-county service area.
+We are using our assets and strong partnerships with farmers to gather and distribute product throughout our 10-county service area.
 We can support farmers by purchasing surplus, unsold, and unharvested product.
-We can make this a hassle-free experience, and ensure that quality local product reaches as many people as possible.
+We are making this a hassle-free experience, and ensure that quality local product reaches as many people as possible.